fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Nov 28
 {% include alert.html class='danger' title='DUE: Local/Organic website analysis' text="
-Bring to class a ~500-word critique of a website that promotes local and/or organic food production.
+Bring to class a ~500-800 word critique of a website that promotes local and/or organic food production.
 What kinds of arguments do they make?
 Where have we seen these before?
 What's different?
 How convincing are they?
 How could they be more effective?
+How is history---both real and imagined---invoked?
 "%}

 * Marion Nestle, _Food Politics_, 295-314 (Fortification and Marketing).